 Name Туре Description DisplayName DisplayTextType 01 Name of the resource constraint.
 Description DisplayTextType 01 Description for the resource constraint.
 ShortDescription DisplayTextType 01 Short description of the resource constraint.
 Name VariableExpressionType 01 Name of the resource constraint.
-VersionConstraint VersionConstraintValueType 01 A resource version set.
+[DEPRECATED in SDD v2.0] VersionConstraint VersionConstraintValueType 01 A resource version set.
 PropertyConstraint ConditionalPropertyConstraintType 0 A resource property name and required value.
 UniquenessConstraint UniquenessConstraintType 0 A required mapping of two resources in the topology to unique instances in the deployment environment.

-RelationshipConstraint RelationshipConstraintType 0 A required relationship between the resource identified in the resourceRef and another resource in the topology. xsd:any 0 id xsd:ID 1 Identifier for the resource constraint that is unique within the deployment descriptor. resourceRef xsd:IDREF 1 The resource to which the conditions apply. testValue xsd:boolean 01 The result of evaluating the contained constraints, which will result in the ResourceConstraint being met. default value="true" xsd:anyAttribute 0
+RelationshipConstraint RelationshipConstraintType 0 A required relationship between the resource identified in the resourceRef and another resource in the topology.
+AuthorizationConstraint AuthorizationConstraintType 0 A required authorization level for a resource. xsd:any 0 id xsd:ID 1 Identifier for the resource constraint that is unique within the deployment descriptor. resourceRef xsd:IDREF 1 The resource to which the conditions apply. testValue xsd:boolean 01 The result of evaluating the contained constraints, which will result in the ResourceConstraint being met. default value="true" xsd:anyAttribute 0